docker/docs/content/security/for-admins/group-mapping.md

    b) If an account exists for this email address, it uses this account and updates the full name of the user’s profile if needed.

 2. Checks for any pending invitations to the SSO organization to auto-accept the invitation.
-If the invitation is specific to a group, the user will be added to the invited group along with group mappings in the following step.
+If the invitation is specific to a group, the user is added to the invited group along with group mappings in the following step.

 3. Checks if the IdP shared group mappings while authenticating the user.